 21 programmes in Ethiopia, Malawi, Sudan, Niger.
-23,511
+23,511 children with SAM treated and documented.

 (results for combined outpatient and inpatient)

 CMAM in Different Contexts

 - Extensive emergency experience - Some transition into longer term programming, as in the cases of Malawi and Ethiopia - Growing experience in non-emergency or development contexts - e.g., Ghana, Zambia, Rwanda, Haiti, Nepal - Growing experience in high HIV prevalent areas - Links to voluntary counselling and testing (VCT) and antiretroviral therapy (ART)